LibreRouterOrg/docs/README.md

-Documentation of LibreMesh and related topics.
+Documentation of LibreRouter and related topics.

 For PDFs of the booklets, see http://docs.altermundi.net/.